robowhois/robowhois-php/README.md

 ## Consuming the account API

-The *account* API is supposed to return informations about the account which is making requests to the Robowhois webservice:
+The *account* API is supposed to return informations about the account which is making requests to the RoboWhois webservice:

     <?php

-    use Robowhois\Robowhois;
+    use RoboWhois\RoboWhois;
-    use Robowhois\Exception;
+    use RoboWhois\Exception;

     require 'vendor/.composer/autoload.php';

-    $robowhois = new Robowhois('INSERT-YOUR-API-KEY-HERE');
+    $robowhois = new RoboWhois('INSERT-YOUR-API-KEY-HERE');

     try {
         $account =  $robowhois->account();